What’s That Red Spot in Your Eye?

 What Causes Burst Blood Vessels in the Eye?

-There are 2 types of causes: traumatic and spontaneous.
+There are 2 types of causes of burst blood vessels in the eye: traumatic and spontaneous.
 Traumatic refers to physical trauma, such as an eye injury.
 A spontaneous cause describes an unknown reason or the result of a health condition elsewhere in the body.

 A small, single red spot appearing on your eye is not a concern in most cases.
 The broken blood vessel on your eye is similar to a minor bruise found on your skin.
 The brilliant red will eventually fade, sometimes appearing yellowish as the hemoglobin and blood components break down.
 Your eye may also feel irritated, scratchy, or swollen as it heals.